longturn/freeciv21/docs/Contributing/visual-studio.rst

 Setting up Visual Studio
 ************************

-Freeciv21 can be compiled using Microsoft Visual Studio |reg| and :file:`clang`.
+Freeciv21 can be compiled using Microsoft Visual Studio |reg| and :file:`clang-cl`.
 This page will help you get version 2022 up and running.

 .. warning:: Visual Studio and the corresponding dependencies require a great deal of HDD space on your